RTEMS/rtems-docs/bsp_howto/linker_script.rst

 - ROM - non-volatile but read only

-Even though RAM and ROM can be found in every personal computer, one generally doesn’t care about them.
+Even though RAM and ROM can be found in every personal computer, one generally doesn't care about them.
 In a personal computer, a program is nearly always stored on disk and executed in RAM.
 Things are a bit different for embedded targets: the target will execute the program each time it is rebooted or switched on.
 The application